utah-cs3550-fa25/assignments/study-guide.md

 **Responsive layout**: You should be able to write `@media` rules using `max-width` or `min-width` predicates.
+You should be able to write `calc` values, like for grids.
 You should be able to write responsive layouts that change from row to column or hide elements at various screen sizes.

 Django and MVC
 --------------